gitrdm/gokando/docs/api-reference/api-reference/minikanren.md

   - Safe: Thread-safe and defensive against malformed input
   - Debuggable: Comprehensive error messages and string representations

+Package minikanren provides advanced control flow operators that extend the core conjunction (Conj) and disjunction (Disj/Conde) primitives.

+# Control Flow Operators

+This package implements four fundamental control flow operators inspired by Prolog and advanced logic programming systems:

+  - Ifa: If-then-else with backtracking through all condition solutions
+  - Ifte: If-then-else with commitment to first condition solution
+  - SoftCut: Prolog-style soft cut (*->) for conditional commitment
+  - CallGoal: Meta-call for indirect goal invocation

+# Design Philosophy

+These operators are implemented using the existing Goal/Stream and ConstraintStore interfaces with no special runtime support.
+They respect context cancellation and integrate seamlessly with the SLG tabling system.

+# Variable Scoping

+CRITICAL: All variables used in control flow goals must be created inside the Run closure to ensure proper projection and substitution:

+	// CORRECT - variables inside closure
+	Run(5, func(q *Var) Goal {
+	    x := Fresh("x")
+	    return Ifa(Eq(x, NewAtom(1)), Eq(q, x), Eq(q, NewAtom("none")))
+	})

+	// WRONG - variables outside closure (will return unbound) x := Fresh("x")
+	Run(5, func(q *Var) Goal {
+	    return Ifa(Eq(x, NewAtom(1)), Eq(q, x), Eq(q, NewAtom("none")))
+	})

+# Search Behavior

+The operators differ in how they handle multiple solutions from the condition:

+  - Ifa: Evaluates thenGoal for EACH solution of condition; if condition fails, evaluates elseGoal
+  - Ifte: Commits to FIRST solution of condition and evaluates thenGoal; if condition fails, evaluates elseGoal
+  - SoftCut: Synonym for Ifte with Prolog-compatible semantics

+# Integration with SLG Tabling

+These operators are compatible with SLG/WFS tabling.
+They do not execute goals during pattern construction, avoiding circular dependencies.
+All goal evaluation happens lazily during stream consumption.

 Package minikanren provides a thread-safe, parallel implementation of miniKanren in Go.
 This implementation follows the core principles of relational programming while leveraging Go's concurrency primitives for parallel execution.